ubc-library-rc/gis-reference-mapping/content/hands-on2.md

 To Do
 {: .label .label-green }

 Make a spatial bookmark of Canada.
-If you've already zoomed to the provinces layer, set your spatial bookmark extent to Map Canvas Extent.
+If you've already zoomed to the provinces layer, set your spatial bookmark extent to "Map Canvas Extent".
 Otherwise, be sure Canada is centered on your screen first, or set the provinces layer as your extent.
 Save to Project Bookmarks.

 <img src="./images/spatial-bookmark-parameters_20250915.png" style="width:70%">